hangit/iOS_SDK/README.md

     //Present Offers To Users
     self.sessionManager.presentOfferView = YES;

-    //Present Offers Full Screen To Users
-    self.sessionManager.presentOfferFullScreen = NO;

     self.sessionKey = [self.sessionManager startSessionUsingLocation:@"YOURAPIKEY"];

 The _sessionKey property will contain the unique key for this app's session providing continued communication with the Hangit network allowing this user to receive offers specific to them and their location.